lucene4ir/lucene4ir/docs/setup.md

 Next, go to the Modules tab and mark the following directories as follows.
 - Mark the ~/lucene4ir/src directory as Sources
+- Mark the ~/lucene4ir/src/main directory as Sources
+- Mark the ~/lucene4ir/src/main/java directory as Sources
 - Mark the ~/lucene4ir/test directory as Tests

 Also, +Add Content Root, to be ~/lucene4ir/